-Because of the large size of commercial trucks, injuries that stem from accidents involving such vehicles are more often catastrophic and fatal.
-Even if you think you’ve only sustained minor injuries, you should always get checked out by a doctor following a truck accident, as some injuries may not show up until a few hours or even days later.
-Some of the most common truck accident injuries include:
+Due to the large size of commercial trucks, injuries in truck accidents are often catastrophic and sometimes fatal.
+Even if you think you have only sustained minor injuries, you should get checked by a doctor following a truck accident.
+Some injuries may not appear until hours or days later.

-- Bruises, abrasions, and cuts.
-These are also minor injuries, but if you fail to properly treat abrasions or cuts, they may become infected.
+- Bruises, abrasions, and cuts – These are also minor injuries, but if you fail to properly treat abrasions or cuts, they may become infected.

-- Back and spinal cord injuries.
-Back and spinal cord injuries can leave you incapacitated for a short time, or you may suffer from long-term or permanent injuries.
+- Back and spinal cord injuries – Back and spinal cord injuries can leave you incapacitated for a short time, or you may suffer from long-term or permanent injuries.
 Since your nerves pass through your spinal cord, you could experience paralysis if your injury is severe enough.

 Depending on the severity of your injury, you may require physical or occupational therapy for weeks or months following your accident.